Stuart-Mouse/lead-sheets/notes.md

-TODO: make sure that procedure resolution failures don't override error message for deeper nodes when the error is not from a failed type hint
+## Things we need to be more rigorous about

+passing check flags up the AST

+checking for whether things are valid lvalues
+    maybe we should move this back into individual typechecking cases

+preventing re-typechecking on nodes where doing so is problematic
+    need to create a thorough list of cases where re-typechecking is ok and those where it is not maybe we should refactor things so that it is always ok to re-typecheck?

+## Bugs and minor fixes

-TODO: add the ability to name it and it_index
+add the ability to name it and it_index